What is a Hero Banner?

 I don't know either, but not many.
 (I could give you the stat if you need but the reality is that my stats don't matter... yours do.)

-There is one thing that is very important to note.
-A hero banner or hero image should reflect the goals of the website.
+But, most importantly, your hero banner should reflect the goals of the website.

 Some examples to consider: